On the spectra of Commuting Graphs: Introduction

-In Section \ref{ex}, we describe eigenvalues of the Laplacian matrix of the commuting graph $\mathcal C_G$ associated to a group $G\in \mathcal G,$ where the family $\mathcal G$ of finite groups includes the finite reflection groups (for example, the symmetric groups, the dihedral groups), the centralizer abelian groups and the quaternion group.
-It is evident that if two finite groups $G_1$ and $G_2$ are isomorphic, then the associated commuting graphs $\m C_{G_1} = \Gamma(G_1, E_1)$ and $\m C_{G_2} = \Gamma(G_2, E_2)$ are identical, that is, there exists a bijection between $E_1$ and $E_2.$ Whereas Example \ref{D} and Example \ref{Q} show that the converse is not true.
+\item To emphasize our results, we provide spectra of the commuting graphs associated with a group $G\in \mathcal G,$ where the family $\mathcal G$ of finite groups includes the finite reflection groups (for example, the symmetric groups, the dihedral groups), the centralizer abelian groups and the quaternion group. \item In \Cref{app}, we determine some relations between some graph invariants such as diameter, clique number, mean distance of $\m C_G$ and the group properties such as order of the group, centre of the group etc. \end{itemize}